use one l with the first four words but two ls with the last word

 words that stand for a group of things can mean the group as a whole (and thus take a singular verb) or the individual members of the group (and thus, a plural verb); the presence of the before the word often indicates that it’s singular: The couple lives in apartment 9A; when a comes before the word, and especially when of comes after it, it’s probably plural: A couple of professors live in apartment 9A

-Italicize the names of legal cases, including the abbreviation v. (for versus): Bloomfield Village Drain Dist. v.
+italicize the names of legal cases, including the abbreviation v. (for versus): Bloomfield Village Drain Dist. v.
 Keefe, Miranda v.
-Arizona; a case name may be shortened in subsequent discussion: the Miranda case or simply Miranda; see also versus and CMS 8.81.
+Arizona; a case name may be shortened in subsequent discussion: the Miranda case or simply Miranda; see also versus and CMS 8.82

-In general, do not use Dr., Mrs., Mr., or Ms. A written-out courtesy title that helps to put a person’s role in context (President Kennedy, Chancellor Blank, Dean Scholz, Professor Jenkins) may be used on first reference.
+in general, do not use Dr., Mrs., Mr., or Ms; a written-out courtesy title that helps to put a person’s role in context (President Kennedy, Chancellor Mnookin, Dean Wilcots, Professor Jenkins) may be used on first reference

 crew team is redundant; it’s crew, the crew, or the team; see also teams